 This recipe was inspired by Canada’s First Nations people.
-The traditional diet of our local Haudenosaunee or Iroquois is comprised of three staples that they call the three sisters: squash, beans and corn.
+The traditional diet of the Haudenosaunee or Iroquois is comprised of three staples that they call the three sisters: squash, beans and corn.
 The soup’s amber colour suits the mood of a crisp and bright fall day.

-- 4 lbs butternut squash (about 2 medium), peeled, seeded and cubed
+- 4 lbs butternut squash peeled, seeded and cubed

 - ½ cup chopped yellow onion

 - 4 cups water

 - ¼ tsp white pepper

 - ½ tsp salt

 - 1 tbsp chopped fresh or dried dill

 Add all ingredients to a soup pot, bring to a boil and then simmer for about 20 minutes or until squash is tender.

 Ladle batches into a blender, puré and transfer to another pot.